Nafees10/qscript/spec/syntax.md

 ```
 Array of references is currently not possible in QScript.

+By default, references are initliazed to be `null`.

 ## Variable Scope
 Variables and references are only available inside the "scope" they are declared in.
 In the code below:
 ```